jestjs/jest/docs/Configuration.md

 A list of paths to snapshot serializer modules Jest should use for snapshot testing.

-Jest has default serializers for built-in javascript types and for react elements.
+Jest has default serializers for built-in JavaScript types and for React elements.
 See [snapshot test tutorial](/jest/docs/tutorial-react-native.html#snapshot-test) for more information.

 Example serializer module: